 PLAs are making it simple for people to see your offer by displaying products on most CSEs, shows an image, description, price of your product and other required info.
 The tips about your website functionality and design apply here as well, as, with CSEs, the purchase is made on your website.

 Negative keywords are the keywords that you don’t want your product to appear in searches.
 With PLAs, it can help you to avoid spending money on irrelevant searches.

-For example, if you sell ‘blue t-shirt,’ you don’t want your ad to come up with ‘blue jeans.’
-This help by focusing on the right customers and help you to keep dollars.
+For example, if you sell a ‘blue t-shirt,’ you don’t want your ad to come up with ‘blue jeans.’
+This helps by focusing on the right customers and help you to keep dollars.